finos/htc-grid/docs/workshop/content/20_deploy_htc/50_deploying_htc_grid_images/_index.en.md

     ```
     make ecr-login
     ```
-1. As you'll be downloading images to the ECR public gallery, to avoid timeouts, refresh your ECR authentication token for ECR public registries:

-    ```
-    make public-ecr-login
-    ```
 1. Go into the terraform image deployment directory.
 This contains the terraform project that will help to create a copy of the required images to your ECR repository.
 The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/terraform` and initialize the terraform project using the bucket `$S3_IMAGE_TFSTATE_HTCGRID_BUCKET_NAME` as the bucket that will hold the terraform state:

     ```